Sheep gestation calculator

 Understanding sheep gestation

 The average sheep pregnancy lasts approximately 147 days — roughly 4.8 to 5 months from breeding to lambing.
 That number is the industry default for crossbred and unknown-breed flocks in the US.
+For a complete breakdown by breed and month, see our sheep gestation period guide.

 Individual ewes vary.
 Breed, litter size, nutrition, and management all shift timing by a few days.
 Twins and triplets often arrive earlier than singles.
 Use the calculator above for your breed and breeding date, then plan pen moves and feed changes around the early and late window.